Taukir1515/Kali-Linux-Tools/SQL Injection/SQLmap.md

 ## Scope
 Automatic SQL injection and database takeover tool.

-sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
-It comes with a powerful detection engine, many niche features for the ultimate penetration tester, and a broad range of switches including database fingerprinting, over data fetching from the database, accessing the underlying file system, and executing commands on the operating system via out-of-band connections.
+SQLmap is an open-source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over database servers.
+It comes with a powerful detection engine, many niche features for the ultimate penetration tester, and a broad range of switches including database fingerprinting, over-data fetching from the database, accessing the underlying file system, and executing commands on the operating system via out-of-band connections.

 ## Source
 https://github.com/sqlmapproject/sqlmap

 Environment:  Python

 ## Installation
-*** Pre-installed in Kali Linux
+*Pre-installed in Kali Linux

 ```
 git clone --depth 1 https://github.com/sqlmapproject/sqlmap.git sqlmap-dev